FutCoinSpot Blog • 2026 Guide

 Using automated tools (bots, auto-buyers, scripts)

 Any third-party software that interacts with the game or the Web App on your behalf is against the rules.
 This includes sniping bots, auto-buyers, auto-SBC solvers that execute trades, and any script that automates market searches.
-EA's system tracks patterns that indicate bot usage — unusually high searches per hour, perfectly consistent timing between actions, high transaction volume with minimal actual gameplay.
-In FC 25, EA expanded market bans beyond just the Web App; bot users started losing full in-game market access too.
+EA's system tracks patterns that indicate bot usage, such as an unusually high number of searches per hour, perfectly consistent timing between actions, and high transaction volume with minimal actual gameplay.

 Cheating (game exploits, hacks, match manipulation)